micaelgomes/PPHC_Gurobi/README.md

-# Solver DSP Genetics
+# Solver PPCH - Gurobi

-Solver using genetic algorithm to solve the discipline scheduling problem.
+Using GUROBI to solve the discipline scheduling problem.

+### Build
+- To build new program version: make build

+### Run
+- To run program: make run